osefatul/fullstack-mern-blog-project/README.md

 - First if the post doesn't belong to the user it should not show them the edit and delete buttons
 - Go to SinglePost.jsx thats where the post buttons show. and add logic if the post user is same as the user logged in. then show otherwise dont.
-- in the Delete method, I was faced a problem whenever I would delete a post it couldn't be deleted because CORS wouldn't allow me, for that I added the below code:
+- In the Delete method, I faced a problem- whenever I would delete a post it couldn't be deleted because CORS wouldn't allow me, for that I added the below code:

       - res.header("Access-Control-Allow-Methods", "GET, POST, OPTIONS, PUT, DELETE");